DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ### Friday, September 18
 - The Fundamental Divisions of Greek Society
 - **Homework (due before class)**: Read the [Gortyn code](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/iv-legal-status-in-the-greek-world/76-laws-relating-to-women/) carefully.
-In your commonplace book, select a passage that stood out to you and reflect on it.
+In your commonplace book, select a passage that stood out to you and reflect on what it tells you about the culture and society of Gortyn.

 [Back to top.](#top)